 Mr. Kernan was appointed by the Commissioner of the New York State Department of Labor to the Apprenticeship Training Task force, to establish guidelines for classroom instruction in the skilled construction trades.

 Mr. Kernan was appointed by the US Secretary of Labor as a member of ERISA Negotiated Rulemaking Advisory Committee, for the first rulemaking undertaken by the USDOL Pension & Welfare Benefits Administration.
 Mr. Kernan was awarded a commendation by Secretary of Labor Alexis Herman on April 11, 2000 for 2 years voluntary work on the Rulemaking Committee, which ultimately resulted in the publication of the ERISA §3(40) Rule.

 During the late 1990s, Mr. Kernan became licensed as a Professional Engineer in several jurisdictions in the mid-Atlantic region of the US.
 He also became licensed as a General Contractor in Florida after taking and passing the appropriate licensing exams.

 Mr. Kernan initiated a successful disadvantaged and disadvantaged business enterprise bonding program guaranteed by the US Department of Transportation and the US Small Business Administration which ran from 1998 through 2002.

 Today Mr. Kernan has consolidated his knowledge and understanding of apprenticeship programs and surety bonding to lift distressed communities out of poverty and solve the chronic unemployment that affects them.
-His vision is to establish and mentor legitimate entrepreneurs who organically create jobs from within these communities.
-In essence, hiss vision is to reestablish the American dream for all.
+His vision is to establish and mentor legitimate entrepreneurs as an alternative employment practice under Title VII of the Civil Rights Act, 42 USC 2000e-2, to provide a pathway to skills to compete for good paying occupations in disadvantaged communities.
+In essence, his vision is to reestablish the American dream for all: